Career Field Education & Training banner

 Each individual completes the applicable competency and proficiency level requirements specified in this plan.
 The list of courses in Part 2 is used as a reference to support and enhance training and development requirements.
 Additional learning opportunities are outlined in the competency assessment workbooks.

-1750 Development Cycle
+Development Cycle

-The 1750 Development Cycle allows employees to visualize not only what they need in order for them to be successful in their current position, but to identify and pursue what is needed to achieve their short- and long-term goals.
+The Development Cycle allows employees to visualize not only what they need in order for them to be successful in their current position, but to identify and pursue what is needed to achieve their short- and long-term goals.
 The cycle is continuous and intended to reflect development never ends.

-Assessment Workbooks
+Hyperlink icon link to Assessment Workbooks

-Competency Model
+Hyperlink icon to Competency Model

-1750 CFETP
+Hyperlink icon to 1750 CFETP PDF

 Step 1.
 Identify short- and long-term goals

-Identifying short- and long-term career goals can be a challenge for 1750s.
+Identifying short- and long-term career goals can be a challenge.
 Self-reflection should be accomplished by employees to determine if you are content in your current position and only desire upskilling to maintain or increase your current proficiencies or if you aspire to progress into a supervisory role or management position.
 Are there competencies to be garnered that will make you an ideal fit for these roles and/or positions?
 Would you like to pursue areas outside of what you are normally accustomed to?
 Answering these questions will aid you in the preparation of short- and long-term career goals.

 Step 2.
-Compare capabilities against the competency model
+Self-assess against the competency model

 Recognizing your strengths and weaknesses aids in understanding your current capabilities.
 Knowing areas that need improvement is also imperative in developing competencies at the right place and at the right time.
-Conducting a self-assessment against the 1750 Occupational Competency Model will enable employees to pin-point their current location and identify the behaviors, knowledge, skills, and other characteristics needed in order to perform successfully on the job and/or for the role/position they would like to obtain.
+Conducting a self-assessment against the Occupational Competency Model will enable employees to pin-point their current location and identify the behaviors, knowledge, skills, and other characteristics needed in order to perform successfully on the job and/or for the role/position they would like to obtain.
 Find the self-assessment here

 Step 3.
 Prepare a development plan